dmaasland/dmaasland.github.io/_posts/2021-04-07-no-clouds-just-sunshine.markdown

 title: "No clouds, just sunshine.
 Disconnecting Somfy Connexoon from the cloud."
 ---

+## Update: 22-09-2021
+Added my notes on how to modify and re-flash the firmware.
+See [Getting access](#getting-access).

 ## Introduction
 I've bought some new shutters recently and got the Connexoon with my purchase for free.
 After connecting the device I was disappoinited to learn that it requires both an internet connection and an account to function properly.
 So for the last few days I've been working on a way to do away with that!